-- St Joseph's Pre-school must have: - a letter from the child's GP/consultant stating the child's condition and what medication if any is to be administered; - written consent from the parent or guardian allowing staff to administer medication; and - proof of training in the administration of such medication by the child's GP, a district nurse, children's' nurse specialist or a community paediatric nurse. - Copies of all three letters relating to these children must first be sent to the Pre-school's insurers via Morton Michel Insurance department (broker) for appraisal.
+- St Joseph's Out of School Club must have: - a letter from the child's GP/consultant stating the child's condition and what medication if any is to be administered; - \circ $\;$ written consent from the parent or guardian allowing staff to administer medication; and - proof of training in the administration of such medication by the child's GP, a district nurse, children's' nurse specialist or a community paediatric nurse. - Copies of all three letters relating to these children must first be sent to the Out of School Club's insurers via Morton Michel Insurance department (broker) for appraisal.
 Confirmation will then be issued in writing confirming that the insurance has been extended.